 Curriculum Map for Physical Education Lessons can be found here;

 Lessons take place at Edmonton Leisure for all Year 5 pupils, for 15 weeks of the year.
-They also receive one session on water safety and take part in a gala, competing against other schools.
+They also receive one session on water safety.

 We offer children the opportunity to take part in a range of activities outside of the curriculum.
 There have been a variety of events available to pupils in different year groups.